 - Martin Luther King, Jr. Celebration events

-- Global Humanities, Core Connections lecture series events with multicultural/diverse themes
+- UNE lecture series events with intercultural/diverse themes

 - Other pre-approved educational lectures and programs

-- You are expected to pass in at least a 3-page summary and evaluation of your program experience at the completion of the Diversity Leadership Certificate Program.
+- Each participant is expected to pass in at least a 3-page summary and evaluation of their program experience that demonstrates an understanding of Cultural Humility, strategies for changing oppressive structures and advocacy/allyship, at the completion of the Diversity Leadership Certificate Program.